TrueFiEng/Waffle/docs/source/basic-testing.rst

 Deploying contracts
 -------------------

-Once you compile your contracts using waffle you can deploy them in your javascript code.
+Once you compile your contracts using waffle, you can deploy them in your javascript code.
 It accepts three arguments:
   - wallet to send the deploy transaction
   - contract information (abi and bytecode)
   - contract constructor arguments